“And so the adventure begins…..”

 Food – mmmm nom nom nom

-Thailand is know throughout the world for having incredible food.
+Thailand is known throughout the world for having incredible food.
 You have to stuff up pretty bad to get a bad meal – but it can happen.
 If you go to overly touristy areas, you generally won’t find true authentic thai food.
 You will often find cheaply and poorly made food that will leave you disappointed, and wondering what all of the fuss was about.

 One of the best ways to find good Thai food is simple – Eat where the local eat.